unito07/bacnkend_and_frontend/README.md

 ## Overview
 A versatile web scraping solution featuring a React frontend and a FastAPI backend.
 It supports both static and dynamic content extraction, making it suitable for a wide range of web data collection tasks.

+## Technologies Used

+- **Frontend:** React, Vite, Tailwind CSS, ShadCN UI, Magic UI
+- **Backend:** Python, FastAPI, Selenium, BeautifulSoup
+- **Styling:** Tailwind CSS, PostCSS
+- **Build Tool:** Vite (Frontend), pip (Backend)
+- **Version Control:** Git

 ## Key Features

-### Frontend (React with ShadCN UI)
+### Frontend (React with ShadCN UI & Magic UI)
-The user-friendly React application, built with **ShadCN UI components** for a modern look and feel, provides an interactive interface for configuring and initiating web scraping tasks.
+The user-friendly React application, built with **ShadCN UI components** for a modern look and feel, and enhanced with **Magic UI components** for dynamic and engaging user experiences, provides an interactive interface for configuring and initiating web scraping tasks.
+- **ShadCN UI:** Provides foundational UI primitives and a theming system based on CSS variables.
+- **Magic UI:** Components are integrated by downloading their source code directly into `src/components/magicui/` using `npx shadcn@latest add [component-url]`, allowing for direct customization.
 The application is structured into several pages for better organization:
 - **Landing Page (`LandingPage.jsx`):** Introduces the application and its features.
 - **Scraper Page (`ScraperPage.jsx`):** Contains the core scraping interface.
   - **Input Fields**: Users can easily input the target URL, a main CSS selector for the container element, and define multiple custom fields with their respective CSS selectors for precise data extraction.